-Sargent County is dedicated to involving the public directly in review and updates of the multihazard mitigation plan.
-The plan has been updated as to be more direct and accessible to members of the public.
+Sargent County is dedicated to involving the public directly in the review and updates of the multi-hazard mitigation plan.
+The plan has been updated to be more direct and accessible to members of the public.
 The plan will be made available online at the County website, and copies of the plan will be made available at each jurisdiction.
 The existence and location of these copies will be publicized in the county newspaper.

 The public will also be notified and invited to participate in the annual update recommendations of the plan given by the Emergency Manager to the County Commissioners.
-In conjunction, the County intents to roll out a new online survey to reengage the public leading up to the annual recommended changes.
+In conjunction, the County intends to roll out a new online survey to reengage the public leading up to the annual recommended changes.
+The goal is to produce statistically significant survey results to generate trends that are reflective of the public vision.